mrichter0/chem-classifier/README.md

 ## Purpose
 Build **chemical classifier for rapid conversation screening** by representing and compiling all scheduled chemicals in structural graph form.

-The core idea is to support fast chemistry safety checks by scanning user context against a structure-based red-flag list.

 Why this matters:

 - chemical synthesis pathways are complex